raspberrypilearning/dress-for-the-weather/worksheet2.md

 - The [OpenWeatherMap](http://openweathermap.org/api) also provides a 16-day forecast.
 Check out the API and see if you can alter your program to allow for 16 days.

 - None of the data inputs have been validated.
-This means a user could easily type in a city name and forget the capital letter at the start, or type `YES` instead of `y` when checking if the city is correct.
+This means that a user could easily type in a city name and forget the capital letter at the start, or type `YES` instead of `y` when checking if the city is correct.
 They might even enter numbers outside of the range of acceptable dates!
 You can guarantee that if a user **can** break your software, then they **will**.
 Why not alter your code to make it more robust?

 - Why not integrate your program with a little Minecraft code?
 You could then add graphical elements to the program to display the different weathers in Minecraft.